Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Quantitative Experiment

 \subsection{Experimental Conditions}

-As shown in Fig.\,\ref{fig:recovery_situation}, the developed simulator includes one teleoperated recovery robot ($N_r = 1$) and three autonomous manufacturing robots ($N_m=3$).
-The parameter configurations for the robot controllers and data sampling are listed in Table \ref{tab:param}.
-Note that, regression confidence gain used in the proposed optimization is set to zero ($\zeta = 0$) in this experiment because this assessment aims to evaluate the framework feasibility rather than practical performance.
-One data sample is the mean of 100 reaching trials by the recovery robot with randomly chosen thresholds.
-We collect 500 samples from the HRC simulator with different thresholds for the proposed optimization in eq.~(\ref{eq:threshold_opt}).
-For the assessment of the optimization results, we collect 100 samples from the proposed simulator with each set of the optimized thresholds $\bar{\bm{l}}^*$ and quantitatively evaluate the productivity and risk time.
+As illustrated in Fig.\,\ref{fig:recovery_situation}, the developed simulator encompasses one teleoperated recovery robot ($N_r = 1$) and three autonomous manufacturing robots ($N_m=3$).
+We leverage two ProMPs models, namely model-A and model-B, trained with different trajectory types as discussed in Section \ref{sec:promp}.
+In this context, we refer to the simulators using model-A and model-B as sim-A and sim-B, respectively.
+The parameter configurations for the robot controllers and data sampling are outlined in Table \ref{tab:param}.
+Notably, the regression confidence gain is set to zero ($\zeta = 0$) for this assessment, emphasizing the focus on framework feasibility rather than practical performance.
+Similar to the optimization assessment in Section \ref{sec:hardware_exp}, each data sample corresponds to the mean of 100 reaching trials executed by the recovery robot.
+To determine a suitable range for the risk time limit, three preliminary benchmark tests are conducted, collecting 100 data samples each in the following scenarios: 1) Non-continuous (NC) case, where recovery and manufacturing processes are separated; 2) Always prioritizing recovery (PR) case; and 3) Always prioritizing manufacturing (PM) case.
+The NC case corresponds to conventional manufacturing, as depicted in Fig.\,\ref{fig:background}, where the manufacturing process halts until the human operator completes recovery.
+The PR and PM conditions represent scenarios with $\bar{\bm{l}}^* = \bm{0}$ and $\bar{\bm{l}}^* = \bm{1} \cdot \bar{l}_{max}$, respectively.
+Furthermore, we collect 500 samples from the HRC simulator with randomly chosen thresholds for the proposed optimization in eq.\,(\ref{eq:threshold_opt}).
+The optimization is executed using the accumulated 700 data samples, encompassing the random threshold case (500 samples), PM case (100 samples), and PR case (100 samples).
+To assess the optimization results, 100 samples are collected from the proposed simulator with the optimized thresholds $\bar{\bm{l}}^*$, and the productivity and risk time are evaluated to confirm the efficacy of the proposed simulation-based motion priority optimization.

-To validate the proposed framework, we conducted three preliminary benchmark tests using our developed simulator; 1) Non-continuous (separating recovery and manufacturing processes), 2) Always prioritizing recovery and 3) Alway prioritizing manufacturing as shown in Table \ref{tab:benchmark}.
-From the benchmark results, we chose the risk time limits $t_{lim} = 3.0, 3.1$ and $3.2$ as the human prior knowledge.